onikienko/keygenjukebox-play-button/readme.md

 **Tips:**

-- Double-click on the extension icon for next track.
-- Hover over extension icon to see Total played statistics (when stopped).
-When playing, you will see track title.
+- Hover over the extension icon to see Total played statistics (when stopped).
+When playing, you will see the track title.

 ------------------------------------------------------------------------------------------------

 **Manifest V3**

-In the `mv3` folder located modern manifest v3 implementation.
+In the `mv3` folder located the modern manifest v3 implementation.
+It works only for Chrome.

 **Firefox versions dev. notes**

 In the `firefox` folder located an obsolete extension.
-Version implemented with webExtensions API is located under the `firefox-webExtensions` folder.
+The version implemented with webExtensions API (manifest v2) is located under the `firefox-webExtensions` folder.

-In fact, this `firefox-webExtensions` is slightly modified `chromium` version (only `manifest.json` is different).

 ------------------------------------------------------